CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/graphical-interface.md

 interactive conversions.
 It uses the same Perl engine and public route registry as the command-line interface.

+## How it works

+1. Choose the source and target formats.
+The application shows only supported routes and relevant options.
+2. Select source files, mapping files, dictionaries, or table packages as required by that route.
+Synthetic examples are available for trying the workflow first.
+3. Review the output location and start the conversion.
+Runs execute in a local queue, so the application remains responsive.
+4. Inspect generated records or tables, review terminology decisions when an audit was requested, and open or export the output files.

+The **Sources**, **Runs**, **Outputs**, **Terminology Review**, and **Compare** views keep input selection, execution, and result inspection within one local workspace.
+The application does not send participant data to a remote service.

 :::info[Version availability]
 The desktop application is available from **Convert-Pheno 0.35** for Linux, macOS, and Windows.